reach-sh/reach-lang/docs/src/tut/mkt/index.md

 This would hold properties that are common to those participating in this transaction `seller` and `buyer`.

 * Line 5 declares a `sellerInteract` `{!rsh} object`.
- The `seller` would be given access to all the properties that goes into the `sellerInteract`.
+ The `seller` would be given access to all the properties that go into the `sellerInteract`.

 * Line 7 declares a `buyerInteract` `{!rsh} object`.
- It contains everything that the `buyer` would be able to do during the course of this transaction.
+ It contains everything that the `buyer` would be able to do during this transaction.

 * Lines 9 and 19 are the start and end of the main export from the program.
 Only the code within this block is compiled by the compiler.